KK

 Better players tend to go manual — it saves coins and allows for smarter targeting.
 But casual users may prefer lock-on if they just want to relax and let the cannon do the work.

 Curious how to start shooting the right way?
-See our step-by-step guide on how to play fishing.
+See our step-by-step guide on how to play casino fishing games in Singapore.

 This is where most new players trip up — they see the action and forget each bullet is a real-money bet.
 But once you understand the numbers behind the fun, it gets a lot easier to play smarter.